-- dataArtisans announced an early access program of a SaaS product based on Apache Flink, dA Platform 2.
+- dataArtisans announced an early access program of a product that includes open source Apache Flink, dA Platform.

 Feature Timeline in 2017Just in time for the end of the year, our 1.4 release read the full release announcement landed in mid-December culminating 5 months of work and the resolution of more than 900 issues.
 This is the fifth major release in the 1.x.y series.

 Here’s a selection of major features added to Flink over the course of 2017:

 If you take a look at the resolved issues and enhancements for 2017 on Jira you can see that the community resolved over 1,831 issues and feature additions.

 Regarding roadmap commitments from 2016, there is mixed news, with some items a part of current releases, others scheduled for upcoming releases and some that remain under discussion.

 Looking ahead to 2018A good source of information about the Flink community’s roadmap is the list of Flink Improvement Proposals (FLIPs) in the project wiki.
 Below, we’ll highlight a selection of FLIPs accepted by the community as well as some that are still under discussion.

 Work is already underway on a number of these features, and some will be included in Flink 1.5 at the beginning of 2018.

 - Improved BLOB storage architecture, as described in FLIP-19 to consolidate API usage and improve concurrency.